 A withdrawal from courses may also affect the student’s eligibility for financial assistance.
 Students who are recipients of federal Title IV funds and who withdraw prior to the 60% point in the term will be subject to a recalculation of Title IV aid eligibility.
 Eligibility for all other institutional, state and external awards will be determined on an individual basis.

 Students should allow an appropriate length of time from the date of filing a Change of Program with the Dean for refund claims, if any, to be reviewed and processed.

 Students will not be entitled to a refund until all federal Title IV programs are adjusted and all outstanding charges have been paid.
 The University applies financial aid and payments to tuition, fees, room and board and other charges in the following order, regardless of the order it pays in: state funds, Federal Parent PLUS/Grad PLUS, Stafford loans, private loans, grants, scholarships, internal aid and personal payments.
 A refund back to a credit card used can occur if no federal aid has been applied to the account for the term.

 Students are considered in attendance until they officially withdraw from school or are requested to do so by a Dean.
 Students who leave school voluntarily or drop a course, must do so through the proper channels or otherwise risk assuming full tuition charges.
+Failure to attend classes does not relieve the student of tuition and fees liability.
 Students who fail to formally withdraw may also be responsible for repaying all or part of the financial aid funds received in the term.
 Students who have a University issued laptop should return it to the Laptop Shop, Sullivan Hall, as soon as possible.

-Any student who is withdrawn from the University for judicial reasons are withdrawn as of the official date and follow the financial policy above.
+Any student who is withdrawn from the University for judicial reasons are withdrawn as of the official date and follow the financial policy and calendar.

 Please consult your Dean for additional details or questions regarding this withdrawal process.